 Tuesday Morning Corporation Announces Fiscal 2022 Results

-/EIN News/ -- DALLAS, Sept.
-23, 2022 (GLOBE NEWSWIRE) -- Tuesday Morning Corporation (NASDAQ: TUEM), a leading off-price retailer of home goods and décor, today announced its results for the fourth quarter and full year fiscal 2022 ended July 2, 2022.
+DALLAS, Sept.
+23, 2022 (GLOBE NEWSWIRE) -- Tuesday Morning Corporation TUEM, a leading off-price retailer of home goods and décor, today announced its results for the fourth quarter and full year fiscal 2022 ended July 2, 2022.

 Fred Hand, Chief Executive Officer, stated, "We continue to believe in the long-term opportunities ahead for Tuesday Morning.
 While the back half of fiscal 2022 presented significant macro-related challenges, I am proud of how our teams remained focused and committed to delivering our customers an improved treasure-hunt experience.
 That said, the start to fiscal 2023 has also been pressured by the ongoing difficult consumer environment and the disruption in receipt flow as we were finalizing the strategic investment.
 Looking beyond this softer start, our guidance for the year assumes sequential topline improvement as well as continued disciplined expense management.
 With the recent support of our new investors, we move forward into fiscal 2023 with a strengthened balance sheet, incremental liquidity and a strategic partner who we believe over time will have a positive influence on driving incremental traffic and sales to our stores."